BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 WS

 The phase has a beginning, a peak, and an end.
-So understanding the timeline helps you set realistic expectations.
-And it helps you avoid the trap of thinking it will never end.
+Understanding the timeline helps you set realistic expectations and avoid the trap of thinking it will never end.
 It will.

 6-8 months